BMW M135i hatchback review

 But for all its power, the current M135i lacked excitement.
 It sounded dull, plus it felt clinical and ordinary, which isn’t good enough for what should be a flagship hot hatchback.
 BMW clearly realised it dropped the ball, because it has made a whole host of updates to the M135i long before the car is due for a mid-life facelift.

-As of spring 2022, the M135i gets recalibrated suspension, new tyres, an improved soundtrack and software tweaks for the xDrive four-wheel-drive system, which have all added up to a much-improved driving experience.
+As of spring 2022, the M135i’s suspension was recalibrated and it got new tyres, an improved soundtrack and software tweaks for the xDrive all-wheel-drive system, which have all added up to a much-improved driving experience.
 It’s worth noting that the majority of these changes are only applied to cars without the fancy adaptive dampers; cars with the trick suspension are much the same as before.
 BMW says the vast majority of buyers go without the upgraded dampers, which is why it’s made the changes to the standard model.